PetchArpornpattana/Giverly-UAE-Expansion-2/README.md

 - Delivered a complete business and product solution for UAE market entry
 - Achieved **High Distinction (90.6%)**
-- Recognised for strong analytical depth, critical thinking, and professional-quality recommendations.
+- Recognised for:
+  - Strong analytical depth
+  - High-quality recommendations
+  - Professional-level presentation and documentation

 ---